R’lyeah Wallet

 I took the initiative to start a project to centralize the experience of the Table-top Role Playing Game (TRPG).

-It became the most active channel in a Discord community with over 1,000 comments until it came to an end.
+It became the most active channel in a Discord community with over 1,000 comments.

 03. Problem